TheJelmega/prog-lang/design/README.md

 ### 9.1.5 Implicit borrows [↵](#91-expression-details-)

-Certain expressions will treat an expression as a place expression by implicitly borrow it.
+Certain expressions will treat an expression as a place expression by implicitly borrowing it.

 Implicit borrowing takes place in the following expressions:
 - Left operand in a method call